Isuzu Ascender

 The Isuzu Ascender is a mid-size SUV built by General Motors for Isuzu.
 The 7-passenger Ascender was introduced for the 2003 model year as a replacement for the Isuzu Trooper.
 The 5-passenger Ascender was introduced for the 2004 model year as a replacement for the Isuzu Rodeo and the Isuzu Axiom.

+As a result of Isuzu withdrawing from Canada after the 2002 model year, this SUV model was sold exclusively in the United States.

 Overview

 The Ascender is the only one of GM's GMT360-based mid-size SUVs that was not GM-branded.
 The Ascender LWB was dropped after the 2006 model year.
 Reviews warned of a thin dealer network for warranty repairs, and the Kelley Blue Book projected a relatively low resale value similar to the TrailBlazer.
 However, Isuzu offered a seven-year/75,000-mile powertrain warranty as well as substantial factory incentives.

 The Ascender ended production on June 6, 2008, as part of Isuzu's withdrawal from the United States market.